-Analyze the course content: Suggested Activities may include but are not limited to:
+Analyze the course content: Suggested activities may include, but are not limited to:

-- Review and recommend content for the course of study, specific course competencies and standards of proficiency necessary for initial and continued employment in the occupation. - Review sequence of courses that comprise the course of study. - Review Articulation Agreements. - Help develop educational objectives. - Review software packages, textbooks, resources and other supplementary materials. - Advise on the extent to which academic skills and work attitudes should be taught. - Recommend standards for experience-based learning activities, work-based learning experiences, projects and programs.
+- Review and recommend content for the program of study, specific course competencies, and standards of proficiency necessary for initial and continued employment in the occupation. - Review sequence of courses that comprise the program of study. - Review Articulation Agreements. - Help develop educational objectives. - Review software packages, textbooks, resources, and other supplementary materials. - Advise on the extent to which academic and employability skills should be taught. - Recommend standards for work-based learning (both real and simulated), experiencebased learning activities, experiences, projects, and programs. - Identify programs' strengths and gaps as they relate to the needs assessment.

-Assist with Industry Credentials: Suggested Activities may include but are not limited to:
+Assist with Industry Credentials: Suggested activities may include, but are not limited to:

-- Recommend industry validated credentials available within the program's occupations. - Assist with obtaining testing for industry credentials, licenses and certifications.
+- Recommend industry-recognized credentials available within the program's occupations. - Assist with recommending multiple entry and exit points which incorporate credentialing. - Assist with obtaining testing for industry credentials, licenses, and certifications.

-Evaluate facilities and program equipment: Suggested Activities may include but are not limited to:
+Evaluate facilities and program equipment: Suggested activities may include, but are not limited to:

-- Evaluate existing equipment, facilities, and resources and recommend improvements. - Evaluate lab equipment (computers, printers, video, etc.) compared with the current and future technology and industry standards. - Evaluate lab (or shop) safety program. - Evaluate room (shop, lab) layout, space requirements, workstations, lighting, ventilation, etc., compared with industry norms and recommendations.
+- Evaluate existing equipment, facilities, and resources and recommend improvements. - Evaluate lab equipment and resources compared with the current and future technology and industry standards. - Evaluate lab (or shop) safety program. - Evaluate room (shop, lab) layout, space requirements, workstations, lighting, ventilation, etc., compared with industry norms and recommendations.

-Assist with Instructional and Learning Experience: Suggested Activities may include but are not limited to:
+Assist with Instructional and Learning Experience: Suggested activities may include, but are not limited to:

-- Provide plant tours and field experiences for students and instructors. - Identify or suggest resource personnel to enrich the instructional content. - Assist in establishing training stations where students can obtain the appropriate occupational work-based experience. - Assist in locating resources for exhibit and instructional purposes in the classroom, lab, and shop. - Assist in obtaining equipment and supplies on loan, as gifts, or at special prices. - Support Career and Technical Student Organizations and sponsor student incentives, prizes, and scholarships. - Suggest qualified persons for instructor vacancies. - Participate as a resource person to enhance the instructional process. - Provide instructor Internship opportunities.
+- Provide plant tours and field experiences for students and instructors. - Provide, identify, or suggest resource personnel to enrich the instructional content. - Assist in establishing training stations where students can obtain the appropriate occupational work-based learning. - Assist in locating resources for exhibit and instructional purposes in the classroom, lab, and shop. - Assist in obtaining industry-standard equipment and supplies on loan, as gifts, or at special prices. - Support Career and Technical Student Organizations and sponsor student incentives, prizes, and scholarships. - Suggest qualified persons for instructor vacancies. - Participate as a resource to enhance the instructional process. - Provide instructor Internship opportunities.

-Assist with Job Opportunities: Suggested Activities may include but are not limited to:
+Assist with Job Opportunities: Suggested activities may include, but are not limited to:

-- Assist in surveying workforce needs. - Advise on new and emerging occupations. - Advise on the changing nature of the competencies in occupational fields. - Assist in placing graduates by informing the institutions of opportunities to place students in full- or part-time jobs. - Provide relevant information to instructors concerning desirable aptitudes, education, and experience background that applicants need for entry-level jobs - Advise on ways to recruit and retain students in programs leading to careers that are nontraditional for their gender.
+- Assist in surveying workforce needs as it relates to the programs' size, scope, and quality. - Advise on new and emerging occupations. - Advise on the changing nature of the competencies in occupational fields. - Assist in placing graduates by informing the institutions of opportunities to place students in full-time or part-time jobs. - Provide relevant information to instructors concerning desirable aptitudes, education, and experience background applicants need for entry-level jobs. - Advise on program content as it relates to technical, academic, and employability skills. - Advise on ways to recruit and retain students in special populations into programs, including those leading to careers that are nontraditional for their gender.